It's Alright, It's OK (Ashley Tisdale song)

 "It's Alright, It's OK" is a song by Ashley Tisdale from her second studio album, Guilty Pleasure.
 The song was written by Niclas Molinder, Joacim Persson, and David Jassy, while Molinder and Persson also produced the track.
-It was released as the album's lead single in the United States and Canada on April 14, 2009, being released in other countries in the following week.
+It was released as the album's lead single in Canada on April 13, 2009, being released in other countries in the following week.
 A CD single was released in numerous countries, including the United States, Canada, Germany, and the United Kingdom.
 Lyrically, the song's theme of heartache and a bad relationship are similar to her previous works, as well as several other tracks featured on Tisdale's second album.

-The single received positive critical feedback, as was the change in musical direction.
+The single received positive critical feedback for its catchy production and lyrical message, as was the change in musical direction.
 The song became Tisdale's fourth single to chart on the Billboard Hot 100, where it peaked at number 99.
 It became her first Top 20 hit on the Hot Dance Club Play chart, peaking at number 19, her highest peak to date on the chart.
 The song fared better in other territories, entering the Top 40 in both Sweden and on the Eurochart Hot 100 Singles.
-"It's Alright, It's OK" was Tisdale's first top five hit in Austria, and is her highest peaking single to date in the country.
-The song was Tisdale's third to enter the Top 20 in Germany, and is her highest peaking single in that country as well.
+"It's Alright, It's OK" was Tisdale's first top five hit in Austria, and is her highest-peaking single to date in the country.
+The song was Tisdale's third to enter the Top 20 in Germany, and is her highest-peaking single in that country as well.
 The song's music video features Tisdale finding out that her boyfriend is cheating on her, so she decides to hook up with various men and take pictures with them.
 She later trashes her ex-boyfriend's house and lets him find the pictures.
 Various shots of Tisdale and her band performing the song at a party are also shown.

 Tisdale promoted the single mainly through live performances, most of which were televised.
 The song was performed on American talk shows such as Good Morning America and The Today Show, while Tisdale also promoted the song with live performances at international show's including Wetten, dass..? and at Los Premios MTV Latinoamérica 2009.
 DJ Cansis recorded a dance cover version of the song, under the title "OK Alright".
 The cover version was released in Europe in 2010, and was later featured on the Love2Club compilation album in the country.
 The track is the theme song of the German television show "Die Schulermittler".